Oh Shit!: Gameplay

-Gameplay

 Oh Shit!'s gameplay is identical to that of Pac-Man, down to the level design.
 This was noted as a positive by reviewers who deemed it a faithful reproduction of the arcade original.
 The ghosts in Oh Shit! are named Joey, Paul, Willy, and Frankie.

 Development

 Oh Shit! was coded by Steve Course.
 The speech generation code was written by Ronald van der Putten, and Oh Shit!'s speech was performed by Ronald van der Putten of The ByteBusters.

 MSX Computing states in their review that they received two copies of the game for their review, both the UK Oh No! version and the European Oh Shit! version, stating that the European version's name was "deigned unsuitable for the UK".
 The MSX UK Oh No! version cost £2.99 in 1986.
 The MSX version of Oh Shit! originally cost ƒ29.50 Dutch Guilder in 1985, and was reduced to ƒ14.95 in 1987.
 In 1988, the cassette release of 30 MSX Hits was ƒ49.90, and the floppy disk release was ƒ79.90.